Roman Names: Tria Nomina and Filiation

 (1) The first (and more formal and awkward) work-around for clarity's sake was to add a genitive nomen--often a patronymic "son of male X" or a matronymic "son of female Y") in addition to the nomen gentile and praenomen.
 For instance, if in a conversation the speaker referred to two individuals who shared the praenomen "Flavius," and were both of the extended family or gens "Cassius," it would become confusing to refer to them both as "Flavius Cassius."
 To distinguish between them, the speaker might refer to one "Flavius Cassius, Filius Julii" (Flavius Cassius, the son of Julius) and to the other as "Flavius Calpurnianus Cassius" (i.e., "Flavius Cassius, the son of Calpurnia," with the Calpurnianus-bit being an adjectival back-formation from the praenomen of his mother, Calpurnia Pollo.)

 (2) The second (and more informal) strategy was to distinguish between two similar names by adding an informal nickname.
-By Republican times in 100 BCE, it became common for Patrician families (but not Plebians) to add a third descriptive name called a cognomen (Lat. "known name," plural cognomina) based on some well-known, distinctive or visible feature.
-For instance, the cognomen Rufus (Lat. "the red") to a man with red hair or reddish skin, Ahenobarbus (Lat. "dyed red-beard") to a man with thick, fiery facial hair, Scaevola or Sinister (Lat. "left-handed") given to a south-paw.
+By Republican times in 100 BCE, it became common for Patrician families (but not necessarily Plebians) to add a third descriptive name called a cognomen (Lat. "known name," plural cognomina) based on some well-known, distinctive or visible feature.
+For instance, the cognomen Rufus (Lat. "the red") to a man with red hair or reddish skin, Ahenobarbus (Lat. "dyed red-beard") to a man with thick, fiery facial hair, Scaevola or Sinister (Lat. "left-handed") given to a southpaw.
 More colorfully, Carnax (Lat. "butcher") might be given as a nickname to a particularly brutal soldier, or Magnus (Lat. "the Great") given to an outstanding general.
 Sometimes, the cognomen might be ironic or humorous, as in the case of the cognomen Tacitus ("silent") for a famously talkative orator, or Caesar ("curly-haired") for a bald man, or Exiguus (Lat. "shorty") given to a very tall individual.
 In other cases, the cognomen might refer to a geographic area in Rome, or a man's home-town, or a well-known estate where he lived, and so forth.
 Others are simply bizarre, such as the cognomen Cicero (from Lat. cicer, "chickpea").
-In Republican and early Imperial times, most Patricians would refer to each other informally by cognomina alone.
+In Republican and early Imperial times, most Patricians would refer to each other informally by cognomina alone for the sake of brevity.

 The combination of praenomen, nomen gentile, and cognomen together is known as the tria nomina, the three names of a male Roman citizen in the Republic.